Exploiting SQL injections without knowing the column names of the tables for faster data exfiltration

 You can find logincrack.py HERE.

-I came to the conclusion that the blind SQL injection attack vectors we use are very old and there is a huge room of improvement to make them much faster and more efficient.
+I came to the conclusion that the blind SQL injection techniques we use for data exfiltration are slow, and there is huge room for improvement to make them much faster and efficient.

-I wrote a paper where I documented these optimized injection vectors and it got accepted to Hackfest Quebec, B-Sides Philly and Hack in Paris (which I missed because I was severely jet-lagged and I feel very ashamed to say so).
+I spent some time designing new high-speed optimized blind SQL injections and I wrote a paper where I documented all of these techniques.
+The research got accepted to be presented at various security conferences such as Hackfest Quebec, B-Sides Philly, BugCON Mexico, DragonJAR Colombia and Hack in Paris (which I missed because I was severely jet-lagged and I feel very ashamed to say so).

 For a self-explanatory and condensed version of the paper, you can find the slides of the talk HERE.

-If you prefer detailed explanations, you can find the paper in .txt format HERE.
+If you prefer a thorough explanation, you can find the paper in .txt format HERE.

-My conclusion of his talk was that all Web Application Firewalls (WAFs) were practically useless at that time due to the tremendous ease in which they can be bypassed.
+The conclusion of his talk was that all Web Application Firewalls (WAFs) were practically useless at that time due to the tremendous ease in which they could be bypassed.

-Now, more than ten years later, I decided to evaluate the security of many popular WAFs to see their evolution and how robust they’ve become over time.
-The conclusion is that most of them are still extremely vulnerable to very lethal attacks.
-They are very easy to bypass so the degree of protection they offer is very low; I broke each WAF in around 1 minute.
+Now, more than ten years later, I decided to evaluate the security of many popular WAFs to see their evolution and how robust they've become over time.
+The conclusion is that most of them are still extremely vulnerable.
+They are very easy to bypass so the degree of protection they offer is very low; I broke each WAF in around 5 minutes.

 I decided to publish the bypasses because it is actually funny how bad these filters are.